 How Do I Put a Read 20 Library in my Neighborhood?

-Read 20 has recently partnered with our local Chattanooga Chapter of Architects in America (AIA) to design and create seven magnificent neighborhood libraries that will be located in selected neighborhoods across Hamilton County.
+Read 20 partnered with our local Chattanooga Chapter of Architects in America (AIA) to design and create seven magnificent neighborhood libraries that will be located in selected neighborhoods across Hamilton County.
 In addition to the seven libraries built by our local architects, there are four libraries in the North Shore neighborhood that were built and adopted by Trevor Slayton; one Neighborhood Library, created by Pete Cooper, in the Southside Recreation Center (where our good friend, Linda Cooper, maintains an active reading center); and four more libraries in the neighborhoods of Alton Park, Greenwood Terrace, Emma Wheeler Homes, and Maple Wood Terrace.
 These four were created and hosted by the Chattanooga Housing Authority.
 Several dedicated students of Girls Preparatory School created a library for the after-school program at Northside Neighborhood House.

 In the most recent months, Read 20 has received three more Read 20 Neighborhood Libraries.
 Two new additions from the Chattanooga Chapter of Valamont Women’s Club and one “bee hive” lib at Red Bank Elementary School on Morrison Springs Road.
 All total to date (and growing):21 Neighborhood Libraries!